nanoframework/nanoFramework.IoT.TestStream/native-agent.md

 }
 ```

-You can add as many nanoFramework compatible hardware devices as you want.
-It is important to set the used serial port properly for each device added.
+You can add as many nanoFramework-compatible hardware devices as you want.
+It is important to set the serial port used properly for each device added.

 > [!Important]
-> You can also share the same hardware device with different nf-interpreter versions as although they'll share the same serial port, at a single point of time, only 1 remote pipeline is running, so there won't be any conflict with the serial ports used.
+> You can also share the same hardware device with different nf-interpreter versions.
+Although they'll share the same serial port, at a single point in time only 1 remote pipeline is running, so there won't be any conflict with the serial ports used.

-Then in powershell, run the following commands:
+Then in PowerShell, run the following commands:

 ```powershell
 cd C:\agent